Health Commissioner Declares Code Blue Extreme Cold Alert for Baltimore City Overnight Saturday through Sunday Morning

 FOR IMMEDIATE RELEASE

-BALTIMORE, MD (December 24, 2020)— With temperatures predicted to fall into the teens with wind chill overnight, Health Commissioner Letitia Dzirasa has issued a Code Blue Extreme Cold declaration for Baltimore City beginning Friday evening, December 25th through Saturday morning, December 26th.
+BALTIMORE, MD (February 19, 2021)— With temperatures forecasted to fall into the teens with wind chill overnight, Health Commissioner Dr. Letitia Dzirasa has issued a Code Blue Extreme Cold declaration for Baltimore City beginning Saturday evening, February 20th through Sunday morning, February 21st.

 The Health Commissioner may declare a Code Blue Extreme Cold Alert when temperatures, including wind chill, are expected to be 13˚F or below or when other conditions are severe enough to present a substantial threat to the life or health of vulnerable Baltimore citizens.

-The state Office of the Chief Medical Examiner has reported three cold-related deaths in Baltimore City so far this Code Blue Extreme Cold season.
+The state Office of the Chief Medical Examiner has reported 12 cold-related deaths in Baltimore City so far this Code Blue Extreme Cold season.

 Code Blue Extreme Cold indicates an increased risk for cold injuries or even death for those exposed to low temperatures.
 Once a Code Blue Extreme Cold declaration is made, public messaging activities are undertaken to encourage safety when outdoors and response partners work to ensure those in need find shelter.
 During the Code Blue Extreme Cold season, which began November 15, 2020, and lasts until March 15, 2021, City agencies work together to: